1913 System and Communications Protection Policy

 Authority

-1. United States Department of Commerce National Institute of Standards and Technology (NIST)
+1. United States Department of Commerce National Institute for Standards and Technology (NIST)

 2. United States Internal Revenue Service